fortestpurps/spoofy-show/README.md

 The following two steps and spotify authorization only have to happen once.
 After that, you can start the app by running `node spoofy.js` or `_startSpoofy.bat`.

-### 0) Make sure you've got spotify installed.
+### 0) Make sure you use Spotify.

-This app is designed to show spotify contents in a web browser or obs stream.
-So you'll want to grab that before you get started:https://www.spotify.com/us/download/other/
+This app is designed to show spotify content in a web browser or obs stream.

 ### 1) Inject your unique bits.